xsqu1znt/guirxh.heejin.js/NOTES.md

  - request customs through heejin (uses modals)

 ### **UNRELATED REFACTORING:**
- - add fields to the `BetterEmbed` constructor and `send()`
- - `BetterEmbed.new()` | returns a new `BetterEmbed` with the same configuration
+ - **`N/A`**

 <!-- - - - - - - - - - - -->
 # **CHANGELOG:** *(last: v2.0.95.1 | current: v2.1)*
+ - optimized backend
  - overall design changes

- - optimized backend
+ - can set whether your reminders are sent to the last channel the command was ran or through DMs

  - removed gift/sell limit (due to discord's embed limitations)

  - added a list to `/reminders` to see what you have enabled/notification mode
- - can set whether your reminders are sent to the last channel the command was ran or through DMs
+ - added a player option to `/missing`